-The Phragmites community has come together to prepare the following set of goals, objectives and actions to improve Phragmites management throughout Ontario.
-Bolded actions are those recommended for urgent, priority implementation in the 2021 - 2022 fiscal year, while the remaining actions are considered important and necessary to achieve the goals of this strategy.
-As progress is made towards achieving the goals within this strategy, updating and revisions may be required.
+The Phragmites community has come together to prepare the following set of goals, objectives, and actions to improve Phragmites management throughout Ontario.
+Bolded actions are those recommended for urgent, priority implementation in the 2021 - 2022 fiscal year.
+Nonetheless, the non-bolded remaining actions are still considered important and necessary to achieve the goals of this strategy.
+As progress is made towards achieving these goals within this strategic framework plan, updating and revisions may be required.

-Our Vision: Invasive Phragmites no longer impacts social, economic and environmental values in Ontario.
-Vibrant, diverse ecosystems support fish and other wildlife, healthy people and communities.
+Our Vision: By 2033 Ontario is Phrag-free, meaning, invasive Phragmites no longer impacts social, economic, and environmental values.
+Vibrant, diverse ecosystems support fish and other wildlife, healthy people and communities have been restored.